(metyrapone USP) Capsules

 Measurements of target organ functions often are normal under basal conditions.
 The response to exogenous ACTH is usually normal, producing the expected rise of urinary steroids (17-OHCS or 17-KGS).

 The response, however, to Metopirone is subnormal; that is, no significant increase in 17-OHCS or 17-KGS excretion occurs.

 This failure to respond to metyrapone may be interpreted as evidence of impaired pituitary-adrenal reserve.
 In view of the normal response to exogenous ACTH, the failure to respond to metyrapone is inferred to be related to a defect in the CNS-pituitary mechanisms which normally regulate ACTH secretions.
 Presumably the ACTH secreting mechanisms of these individuals are already working at their maximal rates to meet everyday conditions and possess limited "reserve" capacities to secrete additional ACTH either in response to stress or to decreased cortisol levels occurring as a result of metyrapone administration.

-Subnormal response in patients with Gushing's syndrome is suggestive of either autonomous adrenal tumors that suppress the ACTH-releasing capacity of the pituitary or nonendocrine ACTH-secreting tumors.
+Subnormal response in patients with Cushing's syndrome is suggestive of either autonomous adrenal tumors that suppress the ACTH-releasing capacity of the pituitary or nonendocrine ACTH-secreting tumors.

-Capsules 250 mg — soft gelatin, white to yellowish-white, oblong, opaque, imprinted CIBA on one side and LN on the other side in brown ink.
+Capsules 250 mg - soft gelatin, white to yellowish-white, oblong, opaque, imprinted HRA on one side in red ink.

 Dispense in tight container (USP).

 Manufactured by: Catalent Germany Eberbach GmbH Eberbach, Germany.
 Revised: Feb 2020